 The struggle over land has been the central issue in Zimbabwe ever since white settlers began to carve out large farms over a century ago.
 Their monopolisation of the better-watered half of the land was the focus of the African war of liberation war, and was partially modified following ...

-Emily T. Yeh, Kevin J. O'Brien, Jingzhong Ye
+Edited By Emily T. Yeh, Kevin J. O'Brien, Jingzhong Ye

 This collection provides an overview of China’s rural politics, bringing scholarship on agrarian politics from various social science disciplines together in one place.
 The twelve contributions, spanning history, anthropology, sociology, environmental studies, political science, and geography, ...

-James Fairhead, Melissa Leach, Ian Scoones
+Edited By James Fairhead, Melissa Leach, Ian Scoones

 Across the world, ecosystems are for sale.
 ‘Green grabbing’ – the appropriation of land and resources for environmental ends – is an emerging process of deep and growing significance.
 A vigorous debate on ‘land grabbing’ already highlights instances where ‘green’ credentials are called ...